lrpalmer27/MAPLIGHTS/README.md

 - Speed up the data refresh time, and/or run it in the background, so that I can increase the frequency of temperature refreshing.
 It takes a few minutes to gather temperature data on the RPIZero.

-- Make a cooler light show during the transition, just something that is fun.
+- Make a cooler light show during the transition every time new data is pushed.
+Just because it is fun.

 ## Running on RPI, headless without killing program when disconnecting ssh session: